Home > Analyses > Industrials > Core & Main, Inc.

 | Pool Corporation | 8.6B |

-Core & Main, Inc. is not ranked among the top 3 competitors by market capitalization.
-Its market cap is below both the average market cap of the top 10 competitors (34.2B) and the median market cap in the sector (46.4B).
-The company’s relative market cap to the leader is 0, and no distance metrics to the nearest competitors are available.
+Core & Main, Inc. is not ranked among the top 3 competitors by market cap.
+Its relative market cap to the leader is 0, indicating it is significantly smaller than W.W.
+Grainger, Inc. The company sits below both the average market cap of the top 10 (34.2B) and the sector median (46.4B).
+With no competitors ranked just above it, Core & Main faces a wide gap to its closest rivals.

 Comparisons with competitors